JohanAberg/vhs-decode/README.md

 <summary>CX Card Users</summary>
 <br>

-For CXADC and other standard 8-bit or 16-bit RF captures use the following:
+For CXADC and other standard 8-bit or 16-bit RF captures, use the following:

 [Copy Paste FLAC Compression Commands for CXADC](https://github.com/happycube/cxadc-linux3/wiki/FLAC-Compression-Guide#post-capture-flac-compression)